ganeshshiv-code/pulsemetrics-churn-prediction/README.md

 ## Finding

-Tenure and plan tier are the strongest predictors of churn — newer, lower-tier customers are consistently more likely to churn.
-Support ticket volume and satisfaction show very weak *linear* correlation with churn (0.06 and -0.06), but Project 1's bucketed SQL analysis found a real, strong pattern concentrated at the extreme (8+ tickets) — a reminder that correlation coefficients can miss non-linear effects.
-The tuned model achieves **67.9% recall**, correctly identifying roughly 2 out of every 3 customers who will actually churn.
+Tenure and plan tier were the strongest predictors of churn.
+Newer customers on lower-tier plans were consistently more likely to leave.
+Support ticket volume and satisfaction showed very weak linear correlation with churn (0.06 and -0.06), but my Project 1 SQL bucket analysis revealed a clear pattern among customers with **8+ support tickets**.
+This shows that correlation alone can miss important patterns that appear only in specific groups.
+After tuning, the model achieved **67.9% recall**, correctly identifying around **2 out of every 3 customers** who eventually churned.

-**So what:** A model that only catches 1 in 3 at-risk customers would leave most preventable churn undetected.
-By deliberately trading some accuracy for recall — prioritizing catching real churners over avoiding false alarms — PulseMetrics gets a usable early-warning signal, because missing a real churner costs the full customer relationship, while a false alarm only costs an unnecessary retention outreach.
+**Business Impact:** For churn prediction, missing a customer who is about to leave is more costly than contacting a customer who was not actually going to churn.
+That's why I prioritized improving recall, even though it resulted in more false positives.
+The model provides an early warning system that helps the business take action before customers leave.

-**Recommendation:** Score all currently active customers monthly with this model and prioritize proactive retention outreach — the same 60-day onboarding check-in from Project 1 — for anyone flagged as high-risk, focusing especially on new customers on lower-tier plans with high support-ticket volume.
+**Recommendation:** Score all active customers monthly using this model and prioritize retention efforts for those identified as high risk.
+Focus especially on newer customers, lower-tier plans, and customers with high support ticket volume by using proactive onboarding and targeted retention campaigns.

 ## Methodology